jbilander/SimpleDevice/README.md

 ***

 ### "Debug" with KPrintF in methods running in Forbidden mode by Exec:
-As you might know `Init_Device/Open/Close/Expunge` runs single threaded by Exec, no other task is allowed to run in this mode so no writing to a dos-console possible as it would mean deadlock, however with the `debug.lib (libdebug.a)` linked into our build it is possible to get KPrintF-statements out to the serial port terminal.
+As you might know `Init_Device/Open/Close/Expunge` runs single threaded by Exec, no other task is allowed to run in this mode so no writing to a dos-console possible as it would mean deadlock to occur, however with the `debug.lib (libdebug.a)` linked into our build (with `-ldebug -mcrt=clib2`) it is possible to get `KPrintF`-statements out to the serial port terminal.
 Good thing is WinUAE has an option to emulate the serial terminal of the Amiga and then we can use telnet to connect to it with the command `telnet localhost 1234`

 Enable WinUAE serial port on 1234, and open a cmd-prompt and write the telnet command (obviously you'll need telnet installed first via `Control Panel->Program and Features->Turn windows features on/off)`.
 <br />